TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-The repository contains an archive named `Jenkinsfile` and one commit:
+The repository contains a file named `Jenkinsfile` and a single commit:

 <br />